 Take my word for it.
-For the past 14 days, I have eaten nothing but animal products -- mostly meat, along with a bit of butter, cheese, and heavy cream.
+For past 14 days, I have eaten nothing but animal products -- mostly meat, along with a bit of butter, cheese, and heavy cream.
 That means close to zero carbohydrates, at most 10 grams in a day.
-Meanwhile, the average American woman in her 20s eats almost 170 grams per day of just grains, not even including other carb-heavy foods.
+Meanwhile, the average American women in her twenties eats almost 170 grams per day of just grains, not even including other carb-heavy foods.

 Why did I do this?
 To test firsthand the claims of a small group of cryptocurrency obsessives, the ones who prefer a juicy sirloin along with their financial revolution.

 In the fall of 2017, I discovered that some members of the bitcoin community practice carnivory, in the radical sense: They only eat meat and drink water.
 Coin Center communications director Neeraj Agrawal told me at the time, "You can't really work in cryptocurrency without an openness to weird ideas."
 Bitcoin and unusual diets are a perfect fit.